Britain in the Twentieth Century: A Social History (HI180)

 Module Description

 This 30 CATS undergraduate first-year option module explores the history of Britain in the twentieth century from a social history perspective.
-It pays special attention to the experiences and everyday lives of ‘the people’, rather than focusing on the actions of a powerful elite.
-It introduces students to historiographical, methodological and political approaches associated with social history, such as ‘history from below’, labour history and the history of everyday life, critically examining them in light of feminist and postcolonial scholarship.
-It examines how gender, race and class united and divided ‘the British people’ and has shaped British identity.
-It examines the roles of social change, war, empire, culture, and politics in the construction of the nation.
-It considers the relationship between British identity and that of the four constituent nations of the United Kingdom, and it concludes with examination of the roles of history and the heritage industry in the narration of the nation.
-Throughout the module, students will be asked to reflect upon their own position as students living and studying in Britain - and how the past has shaped the world we live in today.
+It pays special attention to the experiences and everyday lives of ‘the people’, rather than focusing on the actions of a powerful elite, and problematises some of the established narratives about modern Britain.
+It introduces historiographical, methodological, and political approaches associated with social history, such as ‘history from below’, labour history and the history of everyday life, critically examining them in light of feminist and postcolonial scholarship.
+It examines how race, gender, sexuality, and class united and divided ‘the British people’ and has shaped British identity.
+It considers the roles of social change, war, empire, culture, and politics in the construction of the nation, as well as the relationship between British identity and that of the four constituent nations of the United Kingdom.
+Throughout, we unpack some of the prevalent stories about modern Britain and conclude with examination of the roles of history and the heritage industry in the narration of the nation.
+Throughout the module, we will question what it means to be historians of Britain, asking everyone to reflect upon their own position as students living and studying in Britain – and how the past has shaped the world we live in today.

 Teaching and Learning